gcatanese/BotTraffic/README.md

 ## Intro

-BotTraffic is a lightweight rule-based engine to route incoming webhooks traffic to backend services, allowing teams to perform **AB Testing**, **Blue-Green deployment**, **Canary Releasing**, and also introducing a mechanism to **filter and preprocess** requests.
+BotTraffic is a lightweight rule-based engine to route incoming webhooks traffic to backend services, allowing teams to perform **AB Testing**, **Blue-Green deployment**, **Canary Releasing**.
+Alongside routing the goal is to support 'shadowing' (send clone of a request to service ie auditing, analysis) and 'filtering' (filter incoming requests ie pre-processing).

 In a nutshell:
 - lightweight framework
 - multi channel (Facebook, DialogFlow, Microsoft BOT, Chatfuel, Telegram, Slack, etc..)
-- routing based on rules: applicable to request parameters, headers and payload.
+- routing, shadowing and filtering based on rules: applicable to request parameters, headers and payload.
 Various operators are supported (ie EQUAL, EQUAL_IGNORE_CASE, START_WITH, etc..)
 - extendable event management (with built-in Prometheus events)
 - GET and POST support